KarboniteKream/advent-of-code/README.md

-# aoc-2020
+# advent-of-code

-Solutions for Advent of Code 2020.
+Solutions for Advent of Code.